daos-stack/daos/docs/admin/pool_operations.md

 operation is ongoing.
 Drain additionally enables non-replicated data to be rebuilt onto another target whereas in a conventional failure scenario non-replicated data would not be integrated into a rebuild and would be lost.
+Drain operation is not allowed if there are other ongoing rebuild operations, otherwise it will return -DER_BUSY.

 To drain a target from a pool: